Justin Sun on the Future of Tron, BitTorrent, and Project Atlas

 Sun boasts an impressive resume at 28 years old: Founder of Peiwo (a popular Snapchat clone in China), Forbes China/Asia 30 Under 30, the first millennial attendee (and recent graduate) of Jack Ma’s Hupan University, and now, Founder & CEO of a Top 15 Market Cap Blockchain Project.

-One of the most notable recent updates from Tron is its acquisition of BitTorrent, one of the world’s largest and most recognized peer-to-peer file sharing protocols.
+One of the most notable recent updates from tron news is its acquisition of BitTorrent, one of the world’s largest and most recognized peer-to-peer file sharing protocols.
 In February 2013, BitTorrent was responsible for 3.35% of all global bandwidth and dominated the file-sharing bandwidth market.

 CoinCentral got a chance to connect with Sun about recent developments at Tron such as the BitTorrent acquisition, Project Atlas, and more.